cascadom/cascadom/README.md

 # Hi there, I'm cascadom! 👋

 Welcome to my GitHub profile dedicated to [Cascades](https://github.com/cascades-cti) !
 I'm a passionate software developer with an interest in web development and _others_.
-Here, you'll find a collection of my projects, contributions, and collaborations, if they are not private
+Here, you'll find a collection of my projects, contributions, and collaborations, if they are not private.

 ## 🛠️ Technologies & Tools